 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 A study was completed in 2016 for the future widening and extension of Buckner Road.
-The long-term vision for this area is to create a gateway corridor into the northern end of the City via an envisioned I-65 interchange that would connect into an extended Buckner Road, the full length of which would be widened to five lanes (two travel lanes and a center turn lane).
-Within this vision, Buckner Lane also would be widened to multiple lanes.
-The Buckner Road widening project is currently estimated at $, and the Buckner Lane widening at $13.9 million.
+The long-term vision for this area is to create a gateway corridor into the northern end of the City via an I-65 interchange that will connect into an extended Buckner Road, which will be widened to five lanes (two travel lanes and a center turn lane).
+Buckner Lane also will be widened to five lanes.

-The future development of the massive, 775-acre mixed-use project proposed by Southeast Ventures for the Alexander Farm property bordering I-65 and Buckner Road also has hinged on approval of the interchange.
-The traffic impacts from that project -- which will include large office space, commercial retail, a wide range of residential units, and park space -- helped warrant the need for an I-65 interchange at Buckner.
+The future development of the massive, 775-acre mixed-use project proposed by Southeast Ventures for the Alexander Farm property bordering I-65 and Buckner Road also had hinged on approval of the interchange.
+The traffic impacts from that development -- which will include large office space, commercial retail, a wide range of residential units, and park space -- helped warrant the need for an I-65 interchange at Buckner.

 The City hosted a public input meeting on Sept.
 24, 2019, for the Buckner/I-65 Interchange Project, and will be holding more public meetings as this project progresses.